fzaninotto/fzaninotto.github.com/_posts/2013-03-04-visual-patterns-in-source-code-arrangement.markdown

 ## The Mistletoe

 One very large file (greater than 500 lines of code) among a tree structure of normal size files.
-This files doesn't look at its place, I call it the **mistletoe**.
+This file looks out of place, I call it the **mistletoe**.
 Whether it's a CSS or a list of utility methods, dealing with large files is often a developer's nightmare.
 It's a good start for a refactoring session: split the mistletoe into several files, it will disappear.

 ![The Mistletoe](/images/codeflower/mistletoe.png)